burakunal28/electron-react-fluentui-boilerplate/README.md

 # Electron-React-FluentUI Boilerplate 🚀

 This project is a boilerplate for building Electron applications with React and FluentUI.
-It includes features for handling user settings, theme changes, and language localization.
+It includes features for handling user settings and theme changes.
 ## Preview

 ![Preview](screenshot.png)